Estimated reading time: 7 minutes

 - 2 teaspoons of pumpkin pie spice

-- ¼ teaspoon of vanilla bean paste or a teaspoon of pure vanilla extract
+- 1/4 teaspoon of vanilla bean paste or a teaspoon of pure vanilla extract

-- Pre-heat oven- 350 degrees
+- Pre-heat oven- to 350 degrees

-- In a large bowl add the flour, brown sugar, baking powder, baking soda, salt and all the spices then mix.Add in the cold butter and cut it with a pastry blender or with two knives until it looks like coarse crumbs.
+- Add the cold butter and cut it with a pastry blender or two knives until it looks like coarse crumbs.

-- In a second bowl add your wet ingredients- eggs, pumpkin and ½ cup of buttermilk and mix.
+- In a second bowl, add your wet ingredients- eggs, pumpkin, and 1/2 cup of buttermilk and mix.